www.reclaimingfuturesanc.org A local initiative of the Robert Wood Johnson Foundation

-Reclaiming Futures
+Reclaiming Futures Anchorage

 Anchorage Reclaiming Futures is creating new approaches to helping teens who use drugs or alcohol and have become involved in the Juvenile Justice system.
 Guided by the image of the Inupiaq Eskimo tradition of the blanket toss, service professionals, families of troubled youth, faith communities, tribal members, volunteer mentors and other concerned citizens pull together to help teens overcome drugs, alcohol and crime.